88-degrees/Book-of-Changes/e5b08fe8bf87xiaoguo.md

 The first part of the symbolism is the same as that of the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) under hexagram 9, q.v.
 I said there that it probably gave a testimony of the merit of the house of Kâu, as deserving the throne rather than the kings of Shang.
 That was because the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) contained the sentiments of Wăn, while he was yet only lord of Kâu.
 But the symbolism here was the work of the duke of Kâu, after his brother king Wû had obtained the throne.
 How did the symbolism then occur to him?
-May we not conclude that at least the hsiang of this hexagram was written during the troubled period of his regency, after the accession of Wû's son, king Khăng?
+May we not conclude that at least the [**Xiàng**](https://en.wikipedia.org/wiki/Four_Symbols) of this hexagram was written during the troubled period of his regency, after the accession of Wû's son, king Khăng?

 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors find in the concluding symbolism an incentive to humility: -- 'The duke, leaving birds on the wing,